• COLOR INFORMATION

 tends to slowly darken.
 Some stay almost white.
 Nose is

-black shading.
+fawn which has black shading.

 • **black, brindle and seal, white collar, blaze, and socks.